CuteLoop/InfiniteCuteLoop/content/posts/math116-final-exam/index.md

 = -x^2 + 3x.
 \]

-So algebraically the integrand is \(-x^2 + 3x\).
+So the integrand is \(-x^2 + 3x\).

-In the multiple-choice list from the original paper exam, the intended correct option corresponds to an equivalent area expression (written in their notation) and is labeled **D**.
+In the multiple-choice list from the original paper exam, the intended correct option corresponds to an equivalent area expression and is labeled **D**.
 For the purposes of this practice page, you can think of the correct setup as

 \[
 \text{Area} = \int_0^3 (-x^2 + 3x)\,dx,